FRACTIONAL CRO · MARYLAND-BASED, NATIONWIDE · $0→$200M

 6.1 The Final Close

 Brooks rejects the high-pressure "Always Be Closing" school.
 His final-close script is a quiet question after a strong trial-close sequence: "Based on what we've covered, does it make sense to get the paperwork started?"
-No assumption, no urgency theater — just a small confirming ask after the buyer has already said yes four times in trial closes.
+No assumption, no urgency theater — just a small confirming ask after the buyer has already said yes several times in trial closes.

 6.2 The Take-Away Close

 For stalled deals, Brooks scripts a Take-Away Close: "It sounds like the timing might not be right — should we revisit this in 90 days?"
-Counter-intuitively, the take-away frequently surfaces the real objection (price, authority, or competing priority) that the buyer was hiding behind "let me think about it."
+Counter-intuitively, the take-away frequently surfaces the real objection (price, authority, or a competing priority) that the buyer was hiding behind "let me think about it."

 7. Voicemail, Email, and LinkedIn Scripts

-"Hi [name], this is [your name] from [company].
+> "Hi [name], this is [your name] from [company].
 The reason for my call is [one specific reason].
 You can reach me at [number].
 Again, that's [name] at [number].
 Thanks."

 7.2 The Cold Email Script